paris-saclay-cds/ramp-board/doc/contribute.rst

    **note**: X is part of the name, not a number to substitute.
    **note2**: you can type `git fetch --all --tags` to fetch available tags.
 2. There are two ways to continue.
-If you only want to release a couple of commits we recommend that you go with '3a', if you want to release many commits '3b' would be easier. to continue with '3b'.
+If you only want to release a couple of commits we recommend that you go with '3a', if you want to release many commits '3b' would be easier.

 3a: release only a few commits